Non-profit property tax mitigation

 Applicants are required to apply for consideration under the policy.
 The time period subject to cancellation is from the issuance of a building permit (provided an application has been submitted within the appropriate timelines) until the property is exempt, up to a maximum of four years.

-Each applicant will continue to pay the regular municipal and provincial property taxes until the property and/or facility is completed and occupied, used for an exempt purpose, and determined to be exempt by The City.
+Each applicant will continue to pay the regular municipal and provincial property taxes until the property is completed and occupied, used for an exempt purpose, and determined to be exempt by The City.
 Upon exemption, City Administration will place the request for a cancellation of the applicable municipal taxes on a semi-annual report (usually May/June and October/November) to the Priorities and Finance Committee.

-Applications deadlines for full cancellation
+Application deadline for full cancellation

 For a building permit issued Jan.
 1, 2015 or after, the application deadline is the calendar year in which the building permit was issued.
 If an application is received after the calendar year in which the building permit was issued, the cancellation period will start in the calendar year the application was submitted.